Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 Not to mention that mimicking an API request is not scalable.
 They often require cookies and authentications alongside other restrictions that can easily block you out.

 The best way to scrape dynamic web pages in Python depends on your goals and resources.
-If you have access to the website's JSON and are looking to extract a single page's data, you may not need a headless browser.
+If you have access to the website's JSON and are looking to extract data from a single page, you may not need a headless browser.

 Prerequisites